j-vds/DiscordPlugin/README.md

 I recommend to enable `Developer Mode` on discord.
 This is the easiest way to get the `id` values.

 ### Disable commands
 You can disable some commands by removing or setting some fields equal to `""` in the [`settings.json`](https://github.com/J-VdS/DiscordPlugin/blob/master/settings_template/settings.json) file.
 I also wrote some templates how to (only) enable certain commands.
 You can find it [here](https://github.com/J-VdS/DiscordPlugin/tree/master/settings_template).
+But remember the name of the file should always be `settings.json`.

 ### Basic Usage
 You can use some basic commands.
 I will add more in the future.